-Tax avoidance and evasion have been in the spotlight over the last few months.
+Tax avoidance and evasion have been in the spotlight over the last few months, and funnily enough, they both count as 'creative accountancy'.
 As a result, accountants, sometimes seen as aiders and abettors to the wealthy elite, are coming under fire.
 How should they act when mixed signals over how to interpret legislation can leave them without direction?

 In the election, all three main parties pledged to generate huge levels of tax revenue by clamping down on aggressive avoidance.
 Labour wanted to scrap the non-domicile status, we saw the hurried introduction of the Diverted Profits Tax, and now a long-awaited bank account information sharing deal between Switzerland and EU member states will come into effect in 2018, tackling a very well publicised form of offshore tax avoidance, often undertaken by the wealthy.